A1andNS/Linux_shortcut_maker/README.md

 # Linux_shortcut_maker
-This is a script based on Python3 for Linux to create a shotcut in launcher
+This is a script based on Python3 for Linux to create a shortcut in launcher
 ## Profile

-I have writen a blog about how to create a shotcut in Deepin Linux.
-The way to creat a .desktop file was introduced by me in that blog article named "Desktop File Learning".
+I have writen a blog about how to create a shortcut in Deepin Linux.
+The way to create a .desktop file was introduced by me in that blog article named "Desktop File Learning".
 Then I design a script that is based on Python3 to create the .desktop quickly and  conveniently, we can save the step to move the .desktop to the right directory.

-I can use this script to create the shotcut in launcher more quickly.I test this in Ubuntu and Deepin Linux
+I can use this script to create the shortcut in launcher more quickly.
+I test this in Ubuntu and Deepin Linux

 ## How to use it